gpmoraes/SocketPHP/README.md

     Host: 127.0.0.1:20205
     Listening for connections...

-Now at the browser open the URL:
+At the browser open the URL:

     http://localhost/websocketPHP/client.php